dzeitman/developer-token-bookmark/README.md

 A simple token server function to secure the Dolby.io API, suitable for Native Mobile (iOS and Android) and web applcations.
 We'll use Netlify for this example.
-This sample application creates a simple token server to secure your application calls to Dolby.io API.
+This sample application creates a simple token server to secure your application calls to the Dolby.io API.